Blog & News

-Thanksgiving is a time that we gather with friends and family to celebrate all that we’re thankful for.
+Thanksgiving is a time to gather with friends and family to celebrate all that we’re thankful for.
 While many of us are thankful for good health, we don’t often take our health into consideration when filling up on all of our Thanksgiving favorites.
-Here are some tips about how to put together a Thanksgiving dinner that you can feel a little better about feasting upon.
+Here are some tips on putting together a healthier Thanksgiving dinner that you can feel good about indulging in.

 This year, instead of breaking out the eggnog (170 calories per serving) try delighting your guests with some hot apple cider (80 calories per serving).
 At less than half the calories, hot apple cider is a delicious beverage that is just as festive as its heavier rival.
 For those who like to imbibe, the lower calories in hot apple cider make it a perfect mixer for spiced rum.